Refugee-averse Japan opens its doors to Ukrainians

 Tokyo has ramped up sanctions on Russia alongside the G-7 countries and has pledged $100 million in emergency humanitarian assistance to Ukraine.
 Japan also has begun shipping helmets and other nonlethal military gear, another extraordinary step by a country that has a self-imposed arms export ban because of its militaristic past.

 Sergiy Korsunsky, Ukraine’s ambassador to Tokyo, has said he expects a few hundred Ukrainians to seek shelter in Japan.
 More than 3.2 million people have fled Ukraine so far, according to the Office of the United Nations High Commissioner for Refugees.
+Other estimate put the figure at almost 10 million.

 Japan has simplified visa applications for Ukrainian evacuees, and they will not be required to submit coronavirus test results to enter.
 Japan currently has a restriction on the number of people who can enter the country per day, but Ukrainian evacuees will not fall under the entry cap.